sadandc/video-streamer/README.md

 - Stream the result to the client immediately (*pipe* in chunks)
 - Simultaneously save the transcoded video to the `storage/cache` folder for future reuse

-✅ **Step 4 — CDN Integration (Future)**
+✅ **Step 4 — CDN Integration**
-- upload the transcoded result (cache file) to object storage (e.g., S3, Alibaba OSS)
+- upload the transcoded result to object storage (e.g., S3, Alibaba OSS)
-- Configure a CDN (e.g., Cloudflare, Alibaba CDN) to point to that storage
+- Configure CDN like Cloudflare or else to point to that storage
-- When users request the video:
-- the CDN will check its own edge cache
-- if cache miss, the CDN will pull from the storage
-- then serve the video from the edge on future requests
 ---